Top NXT Stars Set For WWE Main Roster Debuts This Week But One Promotion Put On Hold

 From the NXT Takeover: Orlando card, the WWE Universe could see as many as five NXT stars promoted to the WWE’s main roster this week alone.
 It’s expected that Nakamura will be called up and will likely report to the blue brand on Tuesday.
 Joining him on the main roster will be Tye Dillinger and Andrade “Cien” Almas, but it’s unclear yet which of WWE’s top brands they’ll be reporting to yet.

 There has been speculation that Scott Dawson and Dash Wilder of The Revival will also be promoted from NXT to the WWE this week as well.
 That was fueled further by the fact that they did not capture the NXT Tag Team Championships on Saturday night.
-What’s more is that Elias Samson was set for a call-up as well but that has been put on hold for reasons unknown at this time.
+What’s more is that Elias Samson was set for a call-up as well, but that has been put on hold for reasons unknown at this time.
 Samson was originally set for a promotion back in January, but they held off as he was coming back from injury.

 The Drifter competed in a match during the latest NXT tapings against Kassius Ohno with a ‘Loser Leaves Town’ stipulation attached.
 Samson lost and was obviously not used on the Takeover special, but his call-up will be delayed until further notice.
 He has been wrestling on NXT house shows under a mask lately so as to stay in ring shape but preserve the integrity of the stipulation.

 No Way Jose was originally scheduled to wrestle at NXT Takeover: Orlando alongside Dillinger, Ruby Riot and Roderick Strong, but a backstage attack from their opponents, SAnitY, prevented him from competing.
-He was replaced by Ohno but the heel faction still emerged victorious.
-Of all those mentioned for call-ups to the WWE this week, everyone of them put over other NXT talent on the way out, including Almas’ loss to the debuting Aleister Black.
+He was replaced by Ohno, but the heel faction still emerged victorious.
+Of all those mentioned for call-ups to the WWE this week, every one of them put over other NXT talent on the way out, including Almas’ loss to the debuting Aleister Black.

 It will be interesting to see where WWE officials place these NXT graduates this week.
 RAW is set to lose the Undertaker and Goldberg, while Chris Jericho won’t be far behind if he isn’t gone already.
 Finn Balor is expected to return on Monday to help fill the void on the flagship show.
-On SmackDown, John Cena is poised for another hiatus and Shane McMahon won’t be taking up a key spot on the card moving forward.
+On SmackDown, John Cena is poised for another hiatus, and Shane McMahon won’t be taking up a key spot on the card moving forward.
 SmackDown has a thinner roster as it stands anyway, so it could be the destination for the majority of the incoming class.

 [Featured Image by WWE]